 Whilst the Sponsoring Employer relinquishes responsibility for the Scheme upon ‘Wind Up’ or Dissolution, the same cannot be said for the Trustees, as they remain personally responsible for their past actions.
-Due to the ‘claims made’ nature of any Policy, it is essential that long-term Run Off cover is purchased to protect the Trustees for these past actions.
+Due to the ‘claims made’ nature of any Policy, it is essential that long-term Pension Trustee Liability (PTL) Run Off cover is purchased to protect the Trustees against allegations of, or actual, Wrongful Acts.

-Indemnity Limits are available from £100,000 to more than £50M, depending on the requirements and the size of the Scheme.
-When considering the appropriate level of cover, it is important to understand that the limit will be in the ‘aggregate’ (inclusive of any defence costs) for the overall Policy period.
-This is the total amount of cover provided, meaning that the indemnity limit is eroded by any payment made by the Insurer(s).
+When considering what is an appropriate level of cover, it is important to understand that the Indemnity Limit will be in the ‘aggregate’ (inclusive of any defence costs) for the overall Policy period.
+This means it is the total amount of cover provided and the Indemnity Limit is therefore eroded by any payment made by the Insurer(s).

-Consideration must also be given to the longevity of the Policy, i.e. what seems like adequate cover now may not be so in 10 or 15 years’ time.
+Consideration must also be given to the longevity of the Policy, i.e. what appears to be adequate cover now may not be so in 10 or 15 years’ time.

 The Policy provides vital cover for the legal costs in defending a claim, even if the claim is unjustified.